-16 Native Plants on Campus

-The Museum of Natural and Cultural History's Glenn Starlin Courtyard gives an excellent introduction to many of Oregon's native plants, demonstrating the inherent benefits of using hardy natives in landscape design.
+17 Native Plants on Campus The Museum of Natural and Cultural History's Glenn Starlin Courtyard gives an excellent introduction to many of Oregon's native plants, demonstrating the inherent benefits of using hardy natives in landscape design.
 Inside the museum visitors can learn about native ecosystems and habitats.
-The nearby Many Nations Longhouse extends the use of native plants in the landscape onto its "living roof" planted in 2005.